maxravel/mnemomed/readme.md

 to do: how to work with form - autorefresh/url problem.
 to do: unificate pomodoroC and pommodoroCInt;
 to do: pomodoro Pausa button;
+to do: pomodoro still works when other tools are clicked;